bhoward/CSC480-MockDB/MockDB/README.md

 Perhaps "unpopular" majors will eventually be eliminated (as faculty retire and majors disappear)?
 Have this factor in to faculty retirement decisions (more likely to leave if they are the only one left? overworked?) and student course choices?

-* Make grades less random.
-Some students tend to get better grades than others, at least in their major courses.

 * Sciore's design doesn't allow for this, since all students have a graduation year, but what about students who drop out?
 Maybe just allow the year to be NULL until they graduate.